dataform-co/dataform/content/docs/getting_started/tutorials/dataform-102.md

 priority: 1
 ---

+This tutorial demonstrates how dependency trees are made within a project.

 ## Create a new file

 Create a new file by clicking on the + button next to the `definitions` folder and create a new SQLX file named `onboarding_table`.